eczn/tplser/README.md

-# tplser@2.0.1
+# tplser@2.0.x

 <!-- 还没搞定  [中文文档](./doc/zh-cn.md) -->

-tplser is an implementation of a template evaluator. ( `{{ }}` style syntax )
+tplser is an implementation of a template evaluator. (mustaches style syntax)

 # how to use ?

 ## Browser

-supported no longer since version 2.0.0
+**supported NO LONGER since version 2.0.0**

 ## Node.js

-first, downloading module from npm:
+first, downloading modules from npm:

 ``` bash
 $ npm install --save tplser